Dan Wells (author): Early life

 Dan Wells spent his childhood in Salt Lake City, Utah, and began writing at a young age.
 While in the second grade, he wrote his first stories based on the Choose Your Own Adventure series.
 He has cited Where the Wild Things Are as one of his first influences.
 During his childhood, Wells was also exposed to science fiction and fantasy: namely, titles such as The Hobbit and Star Wars.
 He frequented the library and loved to read.
 In addition to sci-fi and fantasy novels, he read classics, including those of French and Russian literature.
 He also enjoyed writing scripts, songs, and poetry as a child.

 In high school, Wells wrote a series of comic books, novellas, and a serial.
 He began to take writing more seriously in college, finishing his first serious novel when he was 22.
-He studied English and anthropology at Brigham Young University (BYU).
+He studied English and anthropology at Brigham Young University.
 It was there that he met his wife, Dawn.
 As a student, Wells also worked on BYU's speculative fiction magazine, Leading Edge, and began writing game reviews; he has since described himself as a "rabid gamer".
 Before becoming a published novelist, he worked as a corporate writer for NuSkin.